byu-rad-lab/affine_mpc/README.md

 **IMPORTANT NOTE:** The solver utilizes sparsity, meaning that the model used when the solver is initialized needs to have the least amount of sparsity possible for your system.
 The solver stores the structure and values of all non-zero elements when initialized and the structure can not change.
 This means that if it is possible for some elements of your model to be non-zero, then they need to be non-zero when the solver is initialized.

 ### Solve MPC

+**You must have setup MPC and initialized the solver before you can solve!**

 Once the solver is initialized, you need to specify weights and reference trajectories you wish to use:

 **Relevant Functions**